idragats/FDTD-Analisys-Of-Standing-Wave-Patterns-In-Biological-Tissues/README.md

 # FDTD Analysis Of Standing Wave Patterns In Biological Tissues
 ## Computational Electromagnetics

-FDTD analisys to study Biological Tissues about 5G
+FDTD analysis to study Biological Tissues about 5G